 Among the Young Leader alumni figure more than 525 presidents and statesmen; ministers, secretaries and military leaders; elected officials; CEO’s of global corporations and financial institutions; entrepreneurs; prize-winning journalists and editors; award-winning writers, composers, choreographers and directors; directors of public agencies, think tanks and research centers.
 These include prominent Americans such as President Bill Clinton, Secretary of State Hillary Clinton, Mayor of LA Eric Garcetti, Senators Evan Bayh and Bill Bradley, General Wesley Clark, former White House Chief of Staff Joshua Bolten, Deputy Secretary of State Antony Blinken, former World Bank President Robert Zoellick, Oscar-winning filmmaker Charles Ferguson, and business leaders Frank Herringer (Transamerica Corporation) and John Thain (CIT Group).

 Several Young Leaders served in the cabinet of French President François Hollande, himself a Young Leader in 1996.
 Past French participants also include former Prime Minister Alain Juppé, Education Minister Najat Vallaud-Belkacem, Minister of Health Marisol Touraine, former Ministers of Defense Alain Richard and François Léotard, and several business leaders, including Henri de Castries (AXA), Alexandre de Juniac (Air France-KLM), Anne Lauvergeon (former Chair & CEO of AREVA), and Michel Bon (former CEO of France Télécom).

-The 2017 Young Leaders application process will soon be open.
-For more information contact Emeline Foster at [email protected].
+The 2017 Young Leaders application process is now open.
+For more information contact Emeline Foster at firstname.lastname@example.org.

 2015 Young Leaders welcomed by the Governor of Colorado